harish040506/Team-Debuggers/README.md

 ### Ghost Twin (Benchmark Representation)
 An aggregated representation constructed from profiles of candidates who have **successfully cleared hiring processes** for similar roles.

-This twin represents *what “selection-ready” actually looks like*.
+This twin represents *what “selection-ready” actually looks like in practice*.

 ### Hidden Wall
 The **Hidden Wall** refers to the exact skill, level, or competency gap between the Digital Twin and the Ghost Twin that prevents selection.

-SkillDeltaX explicitly surfaces this Hidden Wall.
+SkillDeltaX explicitly surfaces this Hidden Wall instead of masking it behind generic feedback.

 ---